 Prospective students interested in studying the field of science studies at Northwestern can do so through the cluster initiative, sponsored by the Graduate School.
 Through this program students apply to one of the approved disciplinary Ph.D. programs in such Departments as History, Sociology, Anthropology, Art History, Communication Studies, Political Science, English and indicate their interest in science studies on their application.

 In addition to the funding package offered by the student’s department, cluster fellows receive a $2,500 stipend in their first enrollment year.
 They are also eligible to apply to receive up to $400 each year from the cluster to help defray the costs of presenting a paper at a professional conference on a science studies topic.
 In their first two years, they satisfy their cluster requirements by taking a series of at least three courses that train them in the theories and methods of science studies.

 Cluster fellows also:

 - Attend the weekly Klopsteg lecture series, which meets on Monday afternoons from 4:30 to 6:00 pm at University Hall in the Hagstrum Room 201.

-- Participate in the Science Studies Doctoral Colloquium and reading group, a student-run colloquium, which meets three or four times a quarter (in place of the Klopsteg lecture) so that students can discuss grant proposals, present dissertation chapters, practice job talks, go over issues of professional development, read key science studies texts, and hear visiting speakers of their own choosing.
+- Participate in the Science Studies Doctoral Colloquium and reading group, a student-run colloquium, which meets three times a quarter (in place of the Klopsteg lecture) so that students can discuss grant proposals, present dissertation chapters, practice job talks, review issues of professional development, read key science studies texts, and hear visiting speakers of their own choosing.

 The first cohort of cluster students matriculated in 2009.
-The cluster program operates under the umbrella of the Science in Human Culture program (SHC), an interdisciplinary program that was organized along interdisciplinary lines in 1994.
+The cluster program operates under the umbrella of the Science in Human Culture program (SHC), an interdisciplinary program that was organized in 1994.
 The SHC director is also the director of the Science Studies Cluster.

 The Science Studies cluster draws its faculty from the SHC program faculty.
 However, not all SHC faculty are active in advising graduate students on science studies topics, and therefore applicants interested in the cluster may wish to contact the SHC director for information about the advising support that might be available in their areas of interest.